Guided fly fishing in the South Island of New Zealand rivers with

 Welcome.
 Troutlands is a supreme fly fishing experience located in Canterbury in New Zealand's South Island, and is run by Martin Langlands, a very experienced Canterbury New Zealand fly fishing guide who has accumulated over 2600 fly fishing guide days to date.

-Canterbury NZ Fly Fishing Guide
+New Zealand Fly Fishing Guide

-Fly Fishing Packages
+New Zealand Fly Fishing Packages

 Troutlands offers numerous wonderful trout fly experiences in a wide variety of areas and waters.
 All trips include the following; transport, lunch, gear can be supplied, trout flies, leaders, tippets, we will make sure you are fully covered!
-Multi Day Packages are our most popular option.
+Multi-Day Packages are our most popular option.
 These trips vary from 2-12 days in length with 5-6 days being the most common.
 On collection from Christchurch, (or meeting at another location) we drive to an appropriate fishing base chosen strategically to suit the weather, water conditions and your preferences.

 The Scenic South Island